 We first consider a distributed infrastructure designed to store and share crystallographic information.
-Cole et al [REF, REF] described an infrastructure, termed the ECSES environment, to share high-throughput crystallographic information that connected users, spread across the Internet, to instrumentation.
+Coles et al. [5, 6] described an infrastructure, termed the ECSES environment, to share highthroughput crystallographic information that connected users, spread across the Internet, to instrumentation.
 The infrastructure allowed users to remotely monitor crystallographic experiments and perform the relevant analysis.
 For example, a user could provide a sample to the crystallography service and then view images from a diffractometer and evaluate unit cell parameters in real time, communicate with the instrument operator and so on.
 On completion, the crystallographic data is stored in a local database.
 The environment then allows a user to search databases remotely for crystal structures that are similar to the one generated.
-The ECSES environment was constructed using Grid (specifically, Globus [REF]) and web service technologies that allowed secure two-communication between users and crystallographic facilities.
+The ECSES environment was constructed using Grid (specifically, Globus [7]) and web service technologies that allowed secure twocommunication between users and crystallographic facilities.
 By use of secure web services, the environment provided access to the Cambridge Structural Database for queries.
 The use of Grid technologies allowed the ECSES environment to support computationally intensive operations such as melting point calculations.
-A similar project that enables control of crystallographic instrumentation and distributed analysis of experimental data is the CIMA project [REF,REF]
+A similar project that enables control of crystallographic instrumentation and distributed analysis of experimental data is the CIMA project [8, 9].

-Another distributed infrastructure for crystallography was described by Hunter et al [REF].
+Another distributed infrastructure for crystallography was described by Hunter et al. [10].
 They developed AnnoCryst, a system that allowed users to collaboratively annotate crystal structures and share such annotations in a secure and asynchronous fashion.
 The system is designed such that annotations for a given crystal structure are stored in a secure fashion and can easily be linked to actual crystal records, which may be stored in arbitrary databases.
 An important focus of the system is the ability to allow groups of scientists to collaborate on annotations.
 Given that annotations are stored, security played an important role, to allow authentication of such annotations.
 The infrastructure was developed using a variety of open source components and made extensive use of published standards.
-For example, they employed Shibboleth [REF] to enable identity management and XACML to define and enforce access control policies.
-They also made extensive use of social networking standards such as FOAF to describe relationships between contributors and semantic web tools (such as Annotea for the storage of annotations) and standards such as RDF.
+For example, they employed Shibboleth [11] to enable identity management and XACML to define and enforce access control policies.
+They also made extensive use of social networking standards such as Friend Of A Friend (FOAF) to describe relationships between contributors and semantic web tools (such as Annotea for the storage of annotations) and standards like the Resource Description Framework (RDF), a semantic technology that allows one to encode facts and relations between facts, and with the appropriate tools, perform reasoning on collections of these.
 The latter aspect is important since it allowed them to link to other semantic resources such as Connotea and the Protein Ontology as well as allow sophisticated semantic searches (using SPARQL) over the annotation collection.
 This project highlights that distributed infrastructures need not be restricted to computational services or data storage.
 Indeed, the AnnoCryst project combines data storage with collaborative interaction, allowing multiple distributed users to enhance entries in a wide range of crystal structure repositories.